Richborough: Richborough Power Station

 The Richborough Power Station was opened, within the port, in 1962 burning coal as its fuel.
-Then in 1971 it was converted to run on oil before it was finally converted again to burn the controversial fuel Orimulsion during the final years of operation.
+Then in 1971 it was converted to run on oil before it was finally converted again to burn the controversial bitumen-based fuel Orimulsion during the final years of operation.
 Orimulsion is an emulsion originating from the Orinoco Basin, which was offloaded here.
 The plant closed down in 1996, but much of it remained in situ until the demolition of the three cooling towers on 11 March 2012.
 A new Energy Park is planned for the site, including a Diesel Peak Generator.